healpy/healpy/INSTALL.rst

 Currently most people report they cannot install `healpy` on Mac OS either via `pip` or building from source, due to the impossibility of compiling the `HEALPix` based extension.
 The only options right now are using `conda-forge` or `Macports`.

+There have also been reports of specific installation issues under Mac OS Catalina 10.15.5 with conda install as the solver appear to run without finding the required packages.
+This is a generalised issue with a number of packages, and not limited to Healpy.
+The most straightforward solution (after adding conda-forge to the channel list) is for the user to decide which packages they wish to install alongside Healpy and then create a new environment installing Healpy alongside said packages.
+For instance if one wishes to install Healpy alongside Spyder and My_Package into newly created environment env_healpy, the command will be

+    conda create --name env_healpy python=3.7 healpy spyder my_package

 Installation on Mac OS with MacPorts
 -------------------------------------------------